Green Choices. Healthy Streams.

 Farnandis Branch at Sunnyview Restoration Project

 Harford County is currently updating a previously completed design for stream restoration at this location.
-The purpose of the project is to improve stream health by stabilizing eroding stream banks and increasing tree buffers along the stream.
+The purpose of the project is to improve stream health by stabilizing eroding stream banks, protecting an existing sewer line and increasing tree buffers along the stream.
+This project does not involve a replacement or upgrade to the sewer line.

 Pre-construction pictures (January 2018)